01. Two Pointer

 Problem Statement

-You are given an integer array nums
+You are given an integer array nums and two integers indexDiff and valueDiff.

-Find a pair of indices (i, j)
+Find a pair of indices (i, j) such that:

-i != j
+i != j,

-abs(i - j) <= indexDiff
+abs(i - j) <= indexDiff.

-abs(nums[i] - nums[j]) <= valueDiff
+abs(nums[i] - nums[j]) <= valueDiff, and

-if such pair exists or false
+Return true if such pair exists or false otherwise.

 Example 1: